 After gaining a degree in Physics with Computing I have worked ... in computer software development for more than 40 years, specialising in Information Security and Messaging.
 Since 2000 I have been Managing Director of Metanate Ltd, a Software consultancy based in Great Shelford.
 After becoming involved in education as parent helper when my daughters attended the local primary school I became a school governor at Sawston Village College, and whilst being Chair of the Governing Body I steered the school through Academy Conversion.
 I joined the Board of Anglian Learning when it formed in 2016.

-After spending 10 years in the IT industry as a software engineer, ... engineer, I spent most of my career with BP working in its oil, gas, refining and marketing, and chemicals divisions, and alternative energy,.
+After 10 years in the IT industry as a software engineer, I ...
+I spent most of my career with BP working across the oil, gas, chemicals and alternative energy divisions.
 I was involved in initiating, negotiating, establishing and leading new businesses, optimising and improving existing businesses and I lived and worked in China for over 10 years.
 I was a director and Chair of the British Chamber of Commerce in Shanghai and a director and Vice Chair of the China Britain Business Council supporting British companies doing business in China.
 I was a school governor of Dulwich College Beijing which my children attended and am currently an Associate at Hughes Hall, University of Cambridge supporting its Bridge initiative to strengthen the links between academia and industry.
-I am delighted to have the opportunity to contribute to Anglian Learning in its mission to offer an outstanding education to all its students.
+I am delighted to have the opportunity to contribute to Anglian Learning and support its mission to offer an outstanding education to all its students.